- Templates v Designing Your Own

 Undergraduate Conference posters will be displayed at Cordiner Hall during the poster session of the conference (1-2 p.m.)

-Cordiner will open at 9 a.m. for you to come mount your poster on the display panels.
-Mounting supplies (tacks) will be provided.
+Cordiner will open at 9 a.m. for poster setup on display panels.
+Mounting supplies (push-pins) will be provided.

 Return to Cordiner by 12:45 p.m., ready to greet visitors and present your poster.

 Take your poster with you when you leave Cordiner after the session ends at 2 p.m.
 Unclaimed posters will not be saved.

 At the Conference: Talking to the Audience

-- Picture yourself standing in front of your poster.
-Someone walks up and says, “So, tell me what you did.”
+- Picture yourself in front of your poster.
+Someone walks up and says, “So, tell me about your research.”
 What do you say?